Caleb-Schulz/Alfred-Inventory-Assistant/README.md

 # Inventory-Assistant
+Idea
-Ideas Import a messy inventory file Export an organized file AI chat to ask questions about the data Maybe have it ask how you want it sorted Ai tell you what to restock
+Import a messy inventory file
+Export an organized file
+AI chat to ask questions about the data
+AI tells you what to restock and allows questions about the data